 Of $150 must be included with your application.
 The fee for an online application can only be paid by major credit card.

-International applicants greatly enrich our community and are encouraged to apply.
+International students greatly enrich the NYUSPS learning community and are encouraged to apply.
 Additional criteria for international students include:

 Evaluation of Foreign Educational Credentials

-All international transcripts must be evaluated for equivalency to the US educational system for admission and transfer credit purposes.
-Evaluations are acceptable only from evaluation services recognized by the National Association of Credential Evaluation Services.
-Please request a course-by-course evaluation.
+Each foreign transcript must be evaluated for equivalency to the US educational system for admission and transfer credit purposes.
+Evaluations are acceptable only from the following NACES accredited organizations.

-Test of English as a Foreign Language (TOEFL) Scores
+Test of English as a Foreign Language (TOEFL) and

-- IELTS can be submitted in place of the TOEFL; the recommended minimum score is a 7.0.
+- IELTS can be submitted in place of the TOEFL.

 Pearson Versant English Placement Test (VEPT)

-International applicants, in addition to the TOEFL, are required to participate in the VEPT, a 50-minute test that evaluates English language proficiency.
-The Office of Admissions will evaluate your performance on the VEPT to determine your English proficiency to begin graduate studies.
-International applicants must have submitted an application in order to register for the VEPT; the fee to register for the test is $50.
+In addition to submitting TOEFL scores, if an international applicant has not achieved the minimum scores as described above, they are required to participate in the VEPT, a 50-minute, online test that evaluates English language proficiency.
+The Office of Admissions will evaluate your performance on the VEPT, along with your TOEFL/IELTS score, to determine your English proficiency to begin graduate studies; the fee to register for the test is $50.